francesca1606/Challenge1/README.md

 - README
 - LICENSE
 - .gitignore
+<br/><br/><br/>
 To run the code, you need to make some changes to the Makefile:
-- in ==CPPFLAGS==, substitute -I../pacs-examples/Examples/include/muparserx -I../pacs-examples/Examples/include with the paths to json.hpp and to muparserx
+- in CPPFLAGS, substitute -I../pacs-examples/Examples/include/muparserx -I../pacs-examples/Examples/include with the paths to json.hpp and to muparserx
 > CPPFLAGS ?= -O3 -Wall -I. -Wno-conversion-null -Wno-deprecated-declarations -Ipath/to/muparserx -Ipath/to/json.hpp
-- in ==LDFLAGS==, substitute -L../pacs-examples/Examples/lib with the path to your libraries' directory in order to allow the linking phase
+- in LDFLAGS, substitute -L../pacs-examples/Examples/lib with the path to your libraries' directory in order to allow the linking phase
 > LDFLAGS ?= -Lpath/to/libmuparserx.a         ??è quella giusta????????
 After having done these steps, simply run make in the terminal